Cover Toronto Fringe for Mooney on Theatre

-So, if you want to be involved in a fun festival, through a fun publication, see stuff for free, and build up your writing resume at the same time, here’s your chance.
-Familiarize yourself with the publication and check the requirements below, if you feel a fit, then send us an application with a writing sample by end of day Sunday, June 7, 2015.
+So, if you want to be involved in a fun festival, through a fun publication, see stuff for free, and build up your writing portfolio at the same time, here’s your chance.
+Familiarize yourself with the publication and check the requirements below, if you feel a fit, then send us an application with a writing sample by end of day Sunday, May 29, 2016.

 Requirements for the position:

-- Able to attend at least 5 shows between July 1 and July 5 (Most shows are about an hour long, it is easy to do 2 or 3 in a day or evening)
+- Able to attend at least 5 shows between June 29 and July 1 (Most shows are about an hour long, it is easy to do 2 or 3 in a day or evening)